lawrennd/old_talks/_systems/includes/databases-and-joins.md

 We want to build safe and reliable machine learning systems.
 Building them from `pandas` and python is about as safe and reliable as [taking six children to school on a boda boda](https://www.monitor.co.ug/News/National/Boda-accidents-kill-10-city-UN-report-Kampala/688334-4324032-15oru2dz/index.html).

 To build a reliable system, we need to turn to *databases*.
-In this notebook [we'll be focussing on SQL databases](https://en.wikipedia.org/wiki/Join_(SQL)) and how you bring together different streams of data in a Machine Learning System.
+In this notebook [we'll be focusing on SQL databases](https://en.wikipedia.org/wiki/Join_(SQL)) and how you bring together different streams of data in a Machine Learning System.

 In a machine learning system, you will need to bring different data sets together.
 In database terminology this is known as a 'join'.
 You have two different data sets, and you want to join them together.
 Just like you can join two pieces of metal using a welder, or two pieces of wood with screws.